 Mobile applications are a necessity in every organization today, we seldom see corporate professionals accessing applications on their personal computers.
-Almost everyone possess a mobile device and they are practically working on their smartphones and tablets most of the times.
+Almost everyone possesses a mobile device and they are practically working on their smartphones and tablets most of the time.

 Today, there is a mobile application for everything that your business needs, according to Buildfire, there are 2.8 million apps available for download on the Google Play Store!

 You have productivity apps such as Outlook so you can send e-mails from your mobile phone within seconds, you can check the progress of the projects via project management apps such as Slack, Trello or conduct your social media marketing activities at ease.

 The influx of mobile devices in the corporate world is so much that most organizations are promoting and encouraging the “Bring Your Own Device (BYOD)” culture.
 Employees are free to bring their own devices and use it for business purposes.
 However, it is imperative to manage, secure and enable IT controls on the devices.